• Skip to main content

 CHAIR LIFT SERVICE

 Stairlift broken, making a strange noise, or in need of routine maintenance?
-If you’re looking for quality stair lift service, repairs or aftercare contact us to schedule service today.
+If you’re looking for quality stair lift service, repairs or aftercare, contact us to schedule service today.
 With over 25 years of experience in the stairlift business, we know chair lifts extremely well and fix all current models.
-For professional, reliable service give us a call.
+For professional, reliable service, give us a call.
 Also, take a look at our basic troubleshooting guides for many common stairlift problems.

 Stair lift repair troubleshooting most common problems

-Stairlift Maintenance
+Stairlift Service

 Footer